Indexes

 .
 If you don't specify the argument the index is treated as covering the full value as before.

 Introspection will fetch these limits where they are present in your existing database.
-This allows Prisma to support indexes and constraints that were previously suppressed and results in better support of existing MySQL databases that are making use of this feature.
+This allows Prisma ORM to support indexes and constraints that were previously suppressed and results in better support of MySQL databases utilizing this feature.

 The length